Fractional HR Leadership

 Hiring a full-time senior HR executive at this stage often feels premature.
 Leaving things as they are carries its own risk.

-I provide fractional and interim HR leadership at HR Director and CHRO level, working closely with the CEO and leadership team.
-The work is structural — redesigning how decisions get made, clarifying accountability, and putting governance around workforce growth.
-The focus is on structural clarity, not increasing the volume of HR activity.
+I provide fractional and interim HR leadership at the HR Director and CHRO level, working closely with the CEO and leadership team.
+The work is structural — redesigning decision-making, clarifying accountability, and establishing governance for workforce growth.

 Some mandates are transitional.
 Others are a defined reset.
 In either case, the measure is the same: decision-making, accountability, and leadership rhythm should be clearer at the end than at the start.

 My background includes senior regional HR leadership at GE, Goldman Sachs, Meta and Braze across more than 35 countries in APAC, Sub-Saharan Africa and EMEA.
 I have worked inside large matrixed environments and high-growth technology firms.
 The work has included crisis governance, mobility transformation, regional build-outs and operating model redesign.
 GROW HR was established in 2020.
-Since 2025, I work primarily in fractional and interim mandates.

 Get in touch